cacophony-wj/licentia_black/README.md

 This shouldn't happen unless you download the list multiple times or download multiple _Wabbajack_ lists.
 Sign up for an account or wait for the timeout to expire.

-**Unable to Download Archives.**

-If _Wabbajack_ terminates without a green "COMPLETE" success box and instead gives you this message, refer to the manual download links at the top of this document.
-Almost all of the files that commonly fail are listed there.

 ## Post-Installation

 ### Verifying the Modlist